 The year is 320.
 Under the rule of the belligerent King Andragoras III, the Kingdom of Pars is at war with the neighboring empire, Lusitania.
 Though different from his father in many aspects, Arslan, the young prince, sets out to prove his valor on the battlefield for the very first time.
 However, when the king is betrayed by one of his most trusted officials, the Parsian army is decimated and the capital city of Ecbatana is sieged.
 With the army in shambles and the Lusitanians out for his head, Arslan is forced to go on the run.
 With a respected general by his side, Daryun, Arslan soon sets off on a journey in search of allies that will help him take back his home.

 However, the enemies that the prince faces are far from limited to just those occupying his kingdom.
 Armies of other kingdoms stand ready to conquer Ecbatana.
 Moreover, the mastermind behind Lusitania's victory, an enigmatic man hiding behind a silver mask, poses a dangerous threat to Arslan and his company as he possesses a secret that could jeopardize Arslan's right to succession.

 With the odds stacked against him, Arslan must find the strength and courage to overcome these obstacles, and allies who will help him fight in the journey that will help prepare him for the day he becomes king.

-a show that handled its content with gravitas, leaving no room for shortcuts.
-I was expecting an awe-inspiring modern classic that would have ushered in a new wave of respect for well-written works within the medium.
-And as if to solidify the deal even further, I found out that the character designs and manga adaptation of Tanaka's work was done by Arakawa Hiromu of Fullmetal Alchemist fame.
+through.
+I was expecting a show that handled its content with a sense of gravitas, leaving no room for shortcuts.
+I was expecting something with a discipline, where proper writing and coordinated planning wasn't just an afterthought.
+And as if to solidify the deal even further, I found out that the character design work and manga adaptation of Tanaka's work was done by Arakawa Hiromu of Fullmetal Alchemist fame.
 The person behind one of the greatest war epics of all time partnered up with the person responsible for what's arguably one of, if not, the best shounen of all time.
-With such promising creators taking the helm, what can possibly go wrong?...
+With such promising creators taking the helm, what could possibly go wrong?...
 Well, as it turns out, everything can.